Sandhiyapalanivel/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ![Screenshot (46)](https://github.com/Sandhiyapalanivel/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/assets/145743091/c9c7473b-4ff4-4a72-a65f-4d9ea85aa0d7)

 ### Result:
-Thus the given logic functions are implemented using and their operations are verified using verilog programming.
+Thus , the half adder and full adder circuits are designed and truth table is verified using quartus software